chhotavakeel/chhotavakeel.github.io/_notes/Public/Please read.md

 ---
 feed: show
-title: Media for law students
+title: Please read
 date: 25-11-2023
 date modified: 26-11-2023
 ---

-Read.
 Read a lot.
 Then when you’re tired, read some more.
 Read things you agree with and read things you don’t.
 [Sit with that discomfort - discomfort leads to growth](https://x.com/gyanl/status/1495658007128309763?s=61).

 Read books on our justice system - its successes and failures.
 Read Anita Gets Bail by Arun Shourie and also read The Colonial Constitution by Arghya Sengupta.
 Read To Kill a Mockingbird.
 Read Zia Mody’s book and read Madhav Khosla and Gautam Bhatia.